khanmahmood1/Weather_App/README.md

 # Weather_App
 <br>
-It is my first programming it is mainly used Tkinter and API
+It is my first programming project, which is mainly used Tkinter and API

 1. **Tkinter**: Tkinter is a Python tool for making graphical interfaces.